SophieHYe/dd2482_covid19_course_info/COVID19_COURSE_INFO.md

 * A mobile and web application that helps KTH students stay updated on changes in examination due to COVID-19.

 **The contribution is related to / built with DevOps technology**
 * We have created our own Jenkins server, and built a small pipeline that is connected to our repository for the application.
 We are also using Firebase in this project, which is a serverless computing service.
+Also using PWA(progressive web apps) for faster and simplified deployment.

 **The contribution is novel**
 * We haven't found any application that is similar to ours yet.